 Yes, you can find lemon pie in many regions all over the world.
 But the version in Peru is so popular all over the country that I had to include it in this list.
 Here, it is made with lime instead of lemon, which adds a different kind of flavour.

-Pie de limon consist of a thin layer of pastry, covered with lime custard and topped with a thick layer of meringue.
+Pie de limon consists of a thin layer of pastry, covered with lime custard and topped with a thick layer of meringue.
 If you’re lucky, you will find a street vendor with a huge variety of cakes – they will surely have lemon pie.

 You cannot travel to Peru without trying some locally produced chocolate.
 The Choco Museo has branches all over the country and it’s the best place to not just learn about the process of making chocolate but also to try all kind of products made from chocolate.